 felt finger puppets

-Our little finger puppets are a great way to learn basic sewing skills.
+Our little finger puppet Making kits are a great way to learn basic sewing skills.
 You can send away for a kit with all the pieces you will need to complete your own mini friend from the Etsy website.

-Once you have received your kit, you can scroll down this page and it will show you a step by step guide to how to sew your puppet together.
+Once you have received your finger puppet making kit, you can scroll down this page and it will show you a step by step guide to how to sew your puppet together.

 Before we begin, you will need: